matbrown/butr/README.md

-# butr - BackUpToRecovery
+# butr
 Linux CLI for backing up and recovering files.
+BUTR is short for backup to recovery.

 ## Installation